crapp/uartavr/doc/uartavr_startpage.md

 > names of its contributors may be used to endorse or promote products
 > derived from this software without specific prior written permission.
 >
-> THIS SOFTWARE IS PROVIDED BY ''AS IS'' AND ANY  EXPRESS OR IMPLIED
+> THIS SOFTWARE IS PROVIDED ''AS IS'' AND ANY  EXPRESS OR IMPLIED
 > WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED
 > WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE
 > DISCLAIMED.
 IN NO EVENT SHALL yourname BE LIABLE FOR ANY